birdwingo/react-native-instagram-stories/README.md

 npm install @birdwingo/react-native-instagram-stories
 ```

-## Integration with Storage and Preloading
+## Integration with Storage, Preloading and Video

 The component offers an option to save and track the progress of seen stories using `saveProgress`.
-If you use `saveProgress` please make sure you have `@react-native-async-storage/async-storage` installed.
+If you use `saveProgress`, please make sure you have `@react-native-async-storage/async-storage` installed.

 Additionally, the component preloads images to improve performance when navigating between stories using `preloadImages`.
-If you use `preloadImages` please make sure you have `react-native-blob-util` installed.
+If you use `preloadImages`, please make sure you have `react-native-blob-util` installed.

+If you use video in your stories, please make sure you have `react-native-video` installed.

 ## Usage